clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 Instead of detailing all that here, I'll just point to the current release - [v1.0.0-beta14](https://github.com/taoensso/telemere/releases/tag/v1.0.0-beta14).
 The latest beta release will always include a summary of all major recent changes.

-I'm aiming to try cut RC1 around the end of August, but won't needlessly rush.
+I'm aiming to try out RC1 around the end of August, but won't needlessly rush.
 I'd like the API to be completely stable after v1 final is out, so I'd rather go a bit slower now to get things right.

 Big thanks to early adopters and testers for all the valuable feedback so far! 🙏